 - I. Make a serious effort to meet at reasonable times and attempt to reach agreement; - II.
 Respond to letters of interest; - III.
 Respond to and consider reasonable offers to purchase or lease; - IV.
-Not require that development proposals significantly deviate from the NOA; and - V. Not arbitrarily end active negotiations after 90 days of good faith negotiations. - (D) For the purposes of complying with the SLA's requirements regarding NOAs, "participating in negotiations" does not include the commissioning of appraisals, due diligence prior to the sale or lease of the surplus land, discussions with brokers or real estate agents not representing a potential buyer, or other studies to determine value or best use of the surplus land, issuance of a request for qualifications, development of marketing materials, or discussions conducted exclusively among local agency employees and elected officials.
-(Gov. Code section 54222(f).) - (E) If an entity believes a local agency has not negotiated with it in good faith pursuant to this section, the entity may notify HCD via the Surplus Lands Portal.
-Prior to September 6, 2023, submissions were accepted at PublicLands@hcd.ca.gov. - (F) Sample negotiation process timeline.
+Not require that development proposals significantly deviate from the NOA; and - V. Not arbitrarily end active negotiations after 90 days. - (D) For the purposes of complying with the SLA's requirements regarding NOAs, "participating in negotiations" does not include the commissioning of appraisals, due diligence prior to the sale or lease of the surplus land, discussions with brokers or real estate agents not representing a potential buyer, or other studies to determine value or best use of the surplus land, issuance of a request for qualifications, development of marketing materials, or discussions conducted exclusively among local agency employees and elected officials. - (E) If an entity believes a local agency has not negotiated with it in good faith pursuant to this section, the entity may notify HCD via the Surplus Lands Portal. - (F) Sample negotiation process timeline.
 The following represents a sample timeline for a good faith negotiation per the definition in Section 102(m) of these Guidelines.
-Minor departures from this sample do not constitute perse bad faith, and differences in the timeline may be justified with prior notice to HCD. - March 1, 20244 disposing agency sends a an NOA of surplus land as described in Section 201; - March 10, 2021 first entity desiring to purchase or lease thesurplus land sends notice of interest to disposing agency; - March 12, 20214 disposing agency receives notice of interest from first entity desiring to purchase or lease the surplus land; - March 20, 2021 second entity desiring to purchaseor lease the surplus land sends notice of interest to disposing agency; - March 22, 20214 disposing agency receives notice of interest from second entity desiring to purchase or lease the surplus land; - April 30, 20214 last day for an entity desiring to purchase or lease the surplus land to respond to the NOA; - May 1, 20214 90-day, good faith negotiation period commences, as described in section 202(a)(1)(C) - July 30, 20214 last day of 90-day, good faith negotiation period;

-• July 31, 20244 - first day that disposing agency may dispose of the surplus land without regard to the amendments to the SLA, exceptthat the disposing agency must still follow Government Code sections 54233 or 54233.5.
+Minor departures from this sample do not constitute perse bad faith, and differences in the timeline may be justified with prior notice to HCD. - March 1, 2024 disposing agency sends an NOA of surplus land as described in Section 201; - March 12, 2024 disposing agency receives notice of interest from first entity desiring to purchase or lease the surplus land; - March 22, 2024 disposing agency receives notice of interest from second entity desiring to purchase or lease the surplus land; - April 30, 2024 last day for an entity desiring to purchase or leasethe surplus land to respond to the NOA; - May 1, 2024 90-day, good faith negotiation period commences, as described in section 202(a)(1)(C); - July 30, 2024 last day of 90-day, good faith negotiation period; - July 31, 2024 first day that disposing agency may dispose of the surplus land without regard to the amendments to the SLA, exceptthat the disposing agency must still follow Government Code sections 54233 or 54233.5.